 If you were a Paintbox shade, which one would you be and why?

 Daffodil Yellow.
-It’s such a cozy happy color, like sunshine coming in a kitchen window in the late morning.
+It’s such a cosy happy colour, like sunshine coming in a kitchen window in the late morning.

 Knitting or crochet, which is more fun?

-Paintbox Wool Mix Aran is my go-to for winter, it’s so fuzzy and colorful.
+Paintbox Wool Mix Aran is my go-to for winter, it’s so fuzzy and colourful.
 I love Willow and Lark Plume for my mohair fuzziness.
 I also really like the Paintbox metallics range because the yarn is so flexible that it drapes beautifully even with crochet.
-It’s also lightweight enough for summer designs, which those metallic colors are perfect for!
+It’s also lightweight enough for summer designs, which those metallic colours are perfect for!

 What's your top tip for beginner knitters and crocheters?

 Follow written instructions before visual ones.
 In other words, before you launch in and watch hours of youtube tutorials, try knitting or crochet on your own first.
 I think you get a better feel for the craft this way.
 I ended up doing some pretty bizarre things before I found out “how you’re supposed to do it”.
 But this ended up being really great in the end as I actually ended up incorporating some of these early “mistakes” into my later designs.
 I found ways to repurpose.
 I think that’s how a lot of innovation comes along.